 Maybe this is one reason why Sony and Panasonic cameras appeal to us.
 They aren't beholden to any particular "heritage" style.
 While this might make their products more anodyne or bloodless in some ways, in other ways it gives their designers a certain freedom.
 It leaves them free of the burden of retro.

-Original contents copyright 2014 by Ctein.
+Original contents copyright 2017 by Michael C. Johnston and/or the bylined author.
 All Rights Reserved.
 Links in this post may be to our affiliates; sales through affiliate links may benefit this site.